Q. When do you open in 2023?

 Q. What are your resort Check In times?

 A. Check-In time for weekly rentals (usually Saturday to Saturday) is after 3:00 pm on the arrival day.
-Check-In time for partial week rentals is after 1:00 pm.
-Since River Point Resort’s Office is not open 24 hours a day, directions and arrangements for possible later evening arrivals will be sent with the Reservation Confirmation, or given verbally, if requested.
+Check-In time for partial week rentals is after 2:00 pm.
+Since River Point Resort’s Office is not open 24 hours a day directions and arrangements for possible later evening arrivals will be emailed with the Reservation Confirmation.
 It is helpful to call when in route on your arrival date to offer an approximate arrival time.
-218.365.6604 or 218.365.6625
+218.365.6604

-Q. Can friends come to visit me at the resort?
+Q. Can friends and family come to visit me at the resort?

-A. Yes, your friends are welcome to visit.
+A. Visitor information: Yes, your friends and family are welcome to visit.
 However, MN State Law requires all persons that come to a private resort be registered, regardless of the length of their visit.
-Thus, you need to notify us that your friends will visit and we ask that they come to the Office to register.
-For short visits of 2 hours or less, there is no fee.
-Longer visits will be assessed a fee of $10 per person.
-Additional charges accrue for use of beaches, use of beach watercraft, taking showers, etc. If your guest(s) would like to stay overnight, if the accommodation can hold extra persons, the following rates apply: $30 per person, age 11 & up and $20 per child, age 10 & under.
+Thus, you need to notify us that your friends and family members will visit and they must register in the Office prior to the start of their visit.
+Each visitor must be in attendance so that staff/management know who they are.
+For short visits of 2 hours or less there is no fee.
+Longer visits will be assessed a fee of $30 per persons, age 11 & older; $20 per child, age 10 & under.
+With payment, your guest(s) may enjoy full use of the beaches, use of beach watercraft, and swim rafts.
+Friends and family wishing to enjoy the waters of Birch Lake and the South Kawishiwi River with you are welcome to do so.
+However, the same $30 or $20 per person fee will be applicable.
+Example: friends come to visit but only wish to be with you in a boat on the lake/river.
+Or, friends come to visit but only wish to use the swim beaches.
+In either case, the stated fees will apply.
+In addition, if your guest(s) would like to stay overnight, and if the lodging choice can accommodate extra persons the following rates apply: $30 per person, age 11 & older; up and $20 per child, age 10 & under.

 Q. Do you have an RV park/campground?